Kittie: In the Black and I've Failed You (2008–2011)

 On August 2, 2008, David Lander, father of band members Morgan and Mercedes and the band's manager, died of a heart attack.

 On June 26, 2009, it was announced that Kittie signed to the E1 Music record label.
-The band's fifth studio album In the Black, was released on September 15, 2009.
-Videos were shot for two singles, "Cut Throat" and "Sorrow I Know".
+The band's fifth studio album, In the Black, was released on September 15, 2009.
+Videos were shot for the singles "Cut Throat" and "Sorrow I Know".
 "Cut Throat" premiered on MTV 2's Headbangers Ball on September 5, 2009, and on the Canadian show Much Loud on September 20, 2009.
-"Cut Throat" also appeared on the Saw VI Soundtrack released on October 20, 2009, and also in Diary of a Wimpy Kid: Rodrick Rules, released on March 25, 2011.
-On September 16, 2009, an announcement was made that German label Massacre Records would distribute In the Black in Europe.
+"Cut Throat" appeared on the Saw VI soundtrack, released on October 20, 2009, and in Diary of a Wimpy Kid: Rodrick Rules, released on March 25, 2011.
+On September 16, 2009, it as announced that German label Massacre Records would distribute In the Black in Europe.

 In January 2010, Kittie returned to Europe to promote In the Black.
 Supporting bands on the tour included It Dies Today and Malefice.
-This tour included dates in Scotland, England, France, Switzerland, Denmark, Belgium, Germany, Italy and the Netherlands.
+This tour included dates in the United Kingdom, France, Switzerland, Denmark, Belgium, Germany, Italy and the Netherlands.
 In a January 27, 2010 interview, Morgan Lander revealed that the band was in talks to film a video for the track "Die My Darling".
-In March 2010, Kittie embarked on another North American tour with God Forbid, Periphery and Gwen Stacy as support.
+In March 2010, Kittie toured North American with God Forbid, Periphery and Gwen Stacy as support.
 From May through June 2010, Kittie took part in the Happy Daze tour headlined by Insane Clown Posse and featuring Coolio, Kottonmouth Kings and Necro.

-Kittie participated in the 2010 Thrash and Burn tour through July and August which also featured Asking Alexandria, Born of Osiris, Evergreen Terrace, Stick to Your Guns, Chelsea Grin, Through the Eyes of the Dead, Impending Doom, Periphery and Greeley Estates.
-This was followed by a one-month stint as one of the two opening acts on Devildriver's 2010 North American tour.
+Kittie participated in the 2010 Thrash and Burn tour through July and August, which featured Asking Alexandria, Born of Osiris, Evergreen Terrace, Stick to Your Guns, Chelsea Grin, Through the Eyes of the Dead, Impending Doom, Periphery and Greeley Estates.
+This was followed by a one-month stint opening for Devildriver's 2010 North American tour.

-Kittie's sixth studio album, titled I've Failed You, was released on August 30, 2011.
-Two videos were released for the songs "We Are the Lamb" and "Empires (Part 2)".
+Kittie's sixth studio album, I've Failed You, was released on August 30, 2011.
+Videos were released for the songs "We Are the Lamb" and "Empires (Part 2)".
 In 2011, Mercedes Lander joined the all-female band the Alcohollys featuring former Kittie bassist Tanya Candler.